Frederic J. Brown III

-Frederic J. Brown III (born July 18, 1934) is a retired United States Army officer.
+Frederic J. Brown III (July 18, 1934 – May 15, 2024) was a United States Army officer.
 A veteran of the Vietnam War, he attained the rank of lieutenant general and was a recipient of the Army Distinguished Service Medal (2), Silver Star, Legion of Merit, Distinguished Flying Cross, and multiple awards of the Bronze Star Medal.
 Brown is best known for his service as Chief of Armor and Cavalry from 1983 to 1986 and command of Fourth United States Army from 1986 to 1989.

 Early life

 Frederic Joseph Brown III was born at Fort Sill, Oklahoma on July 18, 1934, the son of Lieutenant General Frederic J. Brown II (1905–1971) and Kathryn (Richardson) Brown (1903–1988).
 He attended schools on various United States Army bases and Western High School (Washington, D.C.), and is a graduate of Heidelberg High School.

 Brown's parents were natives of South Dakota, and in 1952 Brown was appointed to the United States Military Academy (West Point) by Karl Mundt, one of South Dakota's U.S. Senators.
 He graduated from West Point in 1956 and was commissioned as a second lieutenant of Armor.